elenderg/PAL-1000/instruções de compilação.md

 `Set the type's optional info resolved flag.`

-`109.
-At this point, we need lots of helpers; these, for starters:`
+109. At this point, we need lots of helpers; these, for starters:

 `To check for invalid optional info on a type:`